 Make the complex psychotherapy process transparent and manageable.
-The treatment trajectories present all relevant interactions with your patient in a clear and chronological order.
-The conceptualisation of a treatment trajectory reflects how therapy of the future will take shape via various channels, and will extend the range of the treatment from the therapy practice to the living room of the patient.
+The treatment trajectories present all relevant interactions with your client in a clear and chronological order.
+The conceptualisation of a treatment trajectory reflects how therapy of the future will take shape via various channels, and will extend the range of the treatment from the therapy practice to the living room of the client.
 A trajectory can contain numerous types of treatment activities: face-to-face contact, online sessions, consultations, self-help tools, notes, and more.

 Survey: online feedback and psychodiagnostics

 Blended help: digital materials such as documentation, audiovisuals, digital exercises, self-registration, that are made available to the client, supporting the regular treatment offering

 In every step of a trajectory, there is the ability to add notes that further describe the action that took place.
 In this way, the treatment trajectory can be fully documented.
 All notes will automatically be bundled in a summary report which can be downloaded or printed.